Is Breach of Contract a Federal Question? Jurisdiction & Legal Remedies

 Every party that is part of the agreement concurs to implement the stipulations outlined in the contract.
 When a breach of contract occurs that signifies that one of the affiliated parties involved in the contract didn't hold up their end of the agreement.
 If this takes place, then the party that didn't breach the contract has the option to file a lawsuit and ask for legal and financial relief.

-- Any state where the defendant has the minimum contacts required
+- A state where the defendant has sufficient minimum contacts

 - The state where the contract was signed or negotiated